Swiatek beats Sabalenka to win second straight Stuttgart title

 Swiatek is the first player to win back-to-back Stuttgart titles since Angelique Kerber in 2015 and 2016.

-Swiatek now holds a 5-2 record against Sabalenka and has won eight of her eight matches on the Stuttgart clay.
+Swiatek now holds a 5-2 record against Sabalenka and has won all eight of her matches on the Stuttgart clay.

-Sabalenka has lost her past three Stuttgart finals, two of which have been played against Swiatek.
-The Belarusian lost the 2021 final to Australia's Ash Barty.

 It was the first time a world number one had faced the world number two on clay since the 2013 French Open final, when Serena Williams beat Maria Sharapova.